 "The Islamic religion will continue until there are twelve (Imams) from the Quraysh.
-And when they all die the Earth will swallow its inhabitants."
-This tradition proves that Islam will continue till the end of this world or till the reign of twelve Imams and after them this Earth shall be destroyed.
-The eighth tradition limits the number of Imams to twelve: "After me there shall be Caliphs equal in number to the companions of Musa (a.s.)."
-This tradition shows that there will be no more than twelve Caliphs after the Holy Prophet (S).
-And the Messenger of Allah (S) has clarified that the number of Caliphs will be limited to twelve and after these Twelve, the Qiyamat will surely occur and the Earth shall be destroyed.
+And when they all die the Earth will swallow its inhabitants."This tradition proves that Islam will continue till the end of this world or till the reign of twelve Imams and after them this Earth shall be destroyed.

+The eighth tradition limits the number of Imams to twelve:

+"After me there shall be Caliphs equal in number to the companions of Musa (a.s.)."This tradition shows that there will be no more than twelve Caliphs after the Holy Prophet (s.a.w.s.).
+And the Messenger of Allah (s.a.w.s.) has clarified that the number of Caliphs will be limited to twelve and after these Twelve, the Qiyamat will surely occur and the Earth shall be destroyed.

 Other traditions clarify the above statements.

 On the basis of this, we have to admit that in order to supervise the affairs of humanity, one of the Imams must have a long life which is an unusual phenomena.
-Thus the twelfth Caliph and the successor of the Holy Prophet (S), that is, Imam Mahdi (a.s.) was bestowed with a long life.
-Bewildering Interpretations The scholars of the school of Caliphate are at pains to explain the traditions that mention the Twelve Successors.
+Thus the twelfth Caliph and the successor of the Holy Prophet (s.a.w.s.), that is, Imam Mahdi (a.s.) was bestowed with a long life.

+Bewildering Interpretations

+The scholars of the school of Caliphate are at pains to explain the traditions that mention the Twelve Successors.
 We present herewith, in brief, their contradictory explanations.

 Ibn al-'Arabi says in his "Sharh Sunan al-Tirmidhi":